Muji90/Assignment-1/README.md

 - This is an interface that represents a food product manufacturing factory
 - It defines a method createProduct() for constructing GroceryProduct instances

+__Concrete GroceryProductFactory:__

+- This is a concrete class that implements the GroceryProductFactory interface
+- It has a priceMap attribute, which is probably a map that matches product names with their prices
+- It has a constructor that takes a dataFilePath parameter
+- It contains a readPriceData(dataFilePath: String) function for reading price data
+- It overrides the interface's createProduct() method, which generates GroceryProduct objects

+__BananaFactory and AppleFactory:__

+- These are concrete classes that extend Concrete GroceryProductFactory
+- They both have constructors that take a dataFilePath parameter
+- They override the createProduct() function to create instances of certain grocery products (Banana and Apple) using the Concrete GroceryProductFactory

+__GroceryProduct (Class):__

+- This class represents a grocery item
+- It has the properties name and pricePerPound for the product's name and price per pound
+- It offers a constructor for initialising these attributes
+- It includes methods getName() and getPricePerPound() for retrieving the product's name and price per pound
+- It offers a method calculateCost(weight: double) for calculating the cost of a specific weight of the product

+__DataFileReader (Class):__

+- This class appears to be in charge of reading data files
+- It includes a readDataFile() method for reading data from a file
+- It has an attribute type that represents the type of data to be read

+__Banana and Apple (Classes):__

+- These are concrete classes that represent various sorts of supermarket products (banana and apple)
+- They both feature properties for product variation, presumably different types or varieties of bananas and apples
+- They contain getVariety() and setVariety(variety: String) methods for retrieving and updating the variety
+- They also override the calculateCost(weight: double) method to calculate the cost of a specific type of product

+__Relationships and Dependencies:__

+- GroceryProductFactory is an interface implemented by Concrete GroceryProductFactory.
+- Concrete GroceryProductFactory is extended by BananaFactory and AppleFactory.
+- BananaFactory and AppleFactory both override the createProduct() method defined in the interface.
+- Concrete GroceryProductFactory has a dependency on DataFileReader as it appears to use it for reading price data.
+- Banana and Apple classes both extend GroceryProduct, inheriting its attributes and methods.

+# __Java codes for interface and classes__

 - __Directory src/main/java:__ Contains packages and java files

 - __MainPackage:__ This contains all the interfaces and the relevant factory classes